sqlfluff/sqlfluff/docs/source/configuration.rst

 Broadly this is accurate, however within the configuration loader this will still be used to overwrite previous *values* in other config files.
 As such this introduces the idea of config *blocks* which could be selectively overwritten by other configuration files downsteam as required.
-Some such blocks are provided by default as `Builtin Macro Blocks`_ to assist with common use cases.

-In addition to macros specified in the config file, macros can also be loaded from a file or folder (this particularly useful for `dbt`_ users, who may already have a macros folder in their project).
+In addition to macros specified in the config file, macros can also be loaded from a file or folder.
 The path to this macros folder must be specified in the config file to function as below:

 .. code-block:: cfg